oas-tools/oas-tools/README.md

 Middlewares to be used on NodeJS applications working with OpenAPI Specification (v3).

-The folder oas-tools inside /src contains the project as a npm module, ready to be placed inside node_modules and used.

 ## 1. Install oas-tools
 ```bash
 npm install oas-tools -g